City-of-Helsinki/smbackend/README.md

 This will startup and bind local postgres, servicemap backend and servicemap frontend containers.

+### Run migrations

+When building the application for the first time, migrations need to be run.
+This can be done with the following command:

+`docker-compose exec servicemap python manage.py migrate`

 ### Importing data

 To import data for development usage and automatically index it, run command: